August 28, 2008 - the maker 0.9

 These are your actual HTML documents or at least a part of them.
 The .content File is part of the HTML documents <body>.
 It contains the information that is displayed in the webbrowser.

 You noticed the _en at the end of the filename.
 This is indicating that you are working on the english side of your project.
-The maker is also supporting an additional language for projects.
+TheMaker is also supporting additional languages for projects.
+To add a language go to Tools / Project Languages / Add Language.

 .css